matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 -->

 5. Enter the copied CID (Content Identifier) in "Content Address" and click "Mint NFT."
-- *If this is your first transaction on zkSync, you will need to sign to authorize account activation, and you will see the Account Activation Fee below the fee for the transaction.*
+- *If this is your first transaction on zkSync, you will need to sign to authorize account activation, and you will see the account activation fee below the transaction fee.*
-  - **The Account Activation is a one-time fee to register your account with zkSync.
+  - **The account Activation is a one-time fee to register your account with zkSync.
 You will only need to pay this on your first transaction with zkSync.**
 - *Before minting, you can change the fee token.*
 Users can pay transaction fees in all popular tokens since zkSync supports “gasless meta-transactions.”
 </br>